The Standard for Public Code is a set of criteria that supports public organizations in developing and maintaining software and policy together.

 Traditional public software procurement

-The current public software production method does not serve public service delivery very well.
+Current public software production methods have not served public service delivery very well.

 In the last decade, public organizations that purchased complete software solutions have sometimes been surprised to discover that they: